Pratyush-quadrant/fundrequestformextraction/README.md

-# fund request form extraction
+# Fund Request Form Extraction
 A solution to extract data from a PDF file, in this case a fund request form, using Azure Document Intelligence and upload the data into an Azure Database for PostgreSQL